Medical and Welfare

 Member Assistance Programme MAP

 The Member Assistance Programme (MAP) is broken into the following areas of activity, overseen by the Medical and Welfare Director (MWD):

 Peer Assistance Network (PAN)

 There are many complexities in life that can affect us all at different times in our lives.
 Personal matters including a death in the family, relationship issues, a teenager off the rails right through to failing a check ride or redundancy.
-Whilst many of these aren’t specific to the aviation profession, what is unique is how it can affect our ability to work and often our reluctance to seek help even through Company provided EAP or even worse seeking alternate remedies to try avoid seeing a doctor.
+Whilst many of these aren’t specific to the aviation profession, what is unique is how it can affect our ability to work and often our reluctance to seek help even through Company/Employer provided EAP or, even worse, seeking alternate remedies to try avoid seeing a doctor.

 PAN has volunteers who maintain an ethic of absolute confidentiality in all PAN contacts.
 These volunteers are trained and supervised by an aviation psychologist to have enhanced listening skills and to provide a referral if a situation requires.

 Correct early assistance is proven to either avoid time off work or vastly reduce the period through recovery and return to work (late intervention or bad advice has been career ending for some).

 To find out more please visit the PAN website www.pan.org.nz or email email@example.com.

 An important and well respected asset for NZALPA, CIRP aims to respond to any known incident involving members that could impact on their health and wellbeing.
 This could include an incident, near miss or accident at work.
 A team of trained peer support volunteers are available to offer practical advice on dealing with the stress caused by such events.
 This service is strictly confidential and has been proven to assist in getting members back to work quicker after a critical incident has occurred in their life.

 Co-ordinator for CIRP: Mark Mehlhopt 0274 751 709